AmericanPresidentJimmyCarter/yasd-discord-bot/README.md

 ## What do I need?

+Python 3 3.9+ with pip and virtualenv installed (Ubuntu 22.04 works great!)

+CUDA runtime environment installed

 An NVIDIA GPU with >= 16 GB of VRAM (docker or native installation)

 OR

-An NVIDIA GPU with >= 5 GB of VRAM using the `dalle-flow` `optimized-sd` branch (no docker option, follow [Native installation](https://github.com/AmericanPresidentJimmyCarter/yasd-discord-bot#native-installation) below carefully)
+An NVIDIA GPU with >= 5 GB of VRAM using the `dalle-flow` `sd-lite` branch (no docker option, follow [Native installation](https://github.com/AmericanPresidentJimmyCarter/yasd-discord-bot#native-installation) below carefully)

 If running with a low VRAM GPU, you will not have access to the `>upscale` endpoint and will not have the ability to use multiple samplers.
 Pay close attention to all steps labeled **LOW VRAM GPU USERS** in the installation instructions.